 Padang bay offers some of the best diving in Bali.
 Shark are seen on almost every dive, ocean sunfish are regularly spotted, fish life is exceptionally rich, the coral is healthy and the water is crystal clear.
 Padang Bay dive sites have strong currents and swell coming from Lombok Strait, creating unpredictable water movements.
 This is place to both careful and respectful.

 Negotiate a taxi/van for the day (small van only about US$50) There'll be plenty of taxis/vans at the jetty, they know when a cruise ship is due.
 Drivers are well-used to catering for cruise ships, they can suggest an itinerary, & they know the importance of back-on-board time.
 As usual, agree a price before you get in, pay on return.

-- for arts & crafts (the Balinese are a very talented race), the Ubud region - super monkey sanctuary with tourist shopping street adjacent, & various nearby craft villages each specialising in stone carving, wood carving , jewellery, painting, etc
+- for arts & crafts (the Balinese are a very talented race), the Ubud region - super monkey sanctuary with tourist shopping street adjacent, & various nearby craft villages each specializing in stone carving, wood carving , jewelry, painting, etc

 - for scenery, Kintamani volcano/Lake Batur.